 Many Maidonians are well housed owning their own homes and living in leafy suburbs.
 However, the very attractiveness of Maidenhead as a place to live has led to high house and rent prices which a growing proportion of people are unable to afford.
 House prices have increased over 50% between 2013 and 2022.
-There are currently about 515 households on the waiting list for social housing [paragraph 26 in Housing Needs Assessment, Appendix 3], and 989 households consisting of 5028 people living in overcrowded housing according to the 2021 Census [Part 3, 1.7], the physical and mental effects of which are well documented.
+There are currently about 515 households on the waiting list for social housing [paragraph 26 in Housing Needs Assessment, Appendix 3], and 989 households consisting of 5028 people living in overcrowded housing according to the 2021 Census [Table 5-9 and paragraph 5.24 in Housing Needs Assessment, Appendix 3], the physical and mental effects of which are well documented.
 There has also been a four-fold increase throughout the Borough in the use of temporary accommodation in the past 10 years.
 In March 2022 there were 191 households living in temporary accommodation of which 119 were households with children [paragraph 32 in Housing Needs Assessment, Appendix 3].
 Good housing is not only about making it accessible and affordable but also that it is provided in the right quantity and of the right type size and design to meet the needs of different types of households.